dpa99c/phonegap-launch-navigator-example/LaunchNavigatorExample/plugins/uk.co.workingedge.phonegap.plugin.LaunchNavigator/README.md

 ## navigateByLatLon

-Launches Google Navigator with the location specified by the supplied latitude and longitude as the destination.
+Launches navigation app with the location specified by the supplied latitude and longitude as the destination.

 ```
 launchnavigator.navigateByLatLon(lat, lon, successFn, errorFn);